influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.14/introduction/getting-started.md

 ```

 ## Results

-Once Telegraf is up and running it will start collecting data and writing them to the desired output.
+Telegraf starts collecting and writing data to the specified output.

-Returning to our sample configuration, we show what the `cpu` and `mem` data look like in InfluxDB below.
+Returning to our sample configuration, we show what the `cpu` and `mem` data looks like in InfluxDB below.
-Note that we used the default input and output configuration settings to get these data.
+Note that we used the default input and output configuration settings to get this data.

 * List all [measurements](/influxdb/v1.4/concepts/glossary/#measurement) in the `telegraf` [database](/influxdb/v1.4/concepts/glossary/#database):